showpass/showpass-wordpress-plugin/README.md

 Add `theme_dark="true"` to use a dark theme for the calendar instead of the default light theme.

 ## 5.3. starting_date Paramerter
-Add `starting_date="1-8-2018"` use day-month-year to set a starting date for the calendar on initial load
+Add `starting_date="1-12-2018"` use day-month-year to set a starting date for the calendar on initial load Format is day, month, year with no leading zeros

 ## 5.4. use_widget Paramerter
 Add `use_widget="true"` if you want the ticket button to open the widget instead of redirecting to showpass or an event detail page use this